-The Company's credit risk is primarily attributable to cash and cash equivalents, fixed-income investments and amounts receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents, fixed-income investments, notes receivable and amounts receivable.
 The Company has no significant concentration of credit risk arising from operations.

 Cash and cash equivalents and fixed income investment consist of cash and GICs held in financial institutions from which management believes the risk of loss to be remote.
 Financial instruments included in amounts receivable consist primarily of goods and services tax and harmonized sales tax due from the Federal Government of Canada and advances.
+The Company's note receivable at January 31, 2016 is secured.